Humboldt University of Berlin: Nazi regime

-The Law for the Restoration of the Professional Civil Service (German "Gesetz zur Wiederherstellung des Berufsbeamtentums") resulted in 250 Jewish professors and employees being fired from Friedrich Wilhelm University during 1933–1934 and numerous doctorates being withdrawn.
-Students and scholars and political opponents of Nazis were ejected from the university and often deported.
+After 1933, like all German universities, Friedrich Wilhelm University was impacted by the Nazi regime.
+The rector during this period was Eugen Fischer.
+The Law for the Restoration of the Professional Civil Service (German "Gesetz zur Wiederherstellung des Berufsbeamtentums") resulted in 250 Jewish professors and employees being fired from the university during 1933–1934, as well as numerous doctorates being withdrawn.
+Students and scholars, and other political opponents of Nazis, were ejected from the university and often deported.
 During this time nearly one third of all of the staff were fired by the Nazis.